inlivedev/inlive-website/themes/inlive/archetypes/README.md

 - slug: Blog page's slug.

 - summary: A blog post summary.
 If this is empty, Hugo will automatically takes the first 70 words from the content.

+## Pricing Archetype
+- date: The date associated with the pricing page (By default is using current date with YYYY-MM-DD format)

+- lastmod: The last modified date of the pricing content (By default is using current date with YYYY-MM-DD format)

+- title: Title of the pricing page.
+This is used for title, and meta title tags.

+- description: Description of the pricing page.
+This is used for meta description.

+- type: Define a folder which a piece of content to render using a different layout.
+Since we use pricing/index.md, if not include this type, it will render default layouts instead.

+- layout: A file name on the define type folder so the content will render as different layout.
+Since we use pricing/index.md, if not include this layout, it will render default layouts instead.